Neural Architecture Search of Time-to-First-Spike-Coded Spiking Neural Networks for Efficient Eye-based Emotion Recognition: Introduction

-\begin{itemize} \item We present the first exploration of TTFS SNNs for eye-based emotion recognition, achieving state-of-the-art accuracy with over 1.6$\times$ and 5.6$\times$ reductions in parameters and operations, respectively, compared to existing ANN and SNN baselines. \item We develop TNAS-ER, the first NAS framework specifically designed for TTFS SNNs, which automatically discovers efficient and high-performing architectures and outperforms manually designed and randomly searched architectures. \item We introduce an ANN-assisted search strategy that establishes cooperative learning between TTFS SNNs and ReLU ANNs, effectively stabilizing training and guiding architecture optimization. \end{itemize}
+The main contributions of this work are summarized as follows: \begin{itemize} \item We present the first exploration of TTFS SNNs for eye-based emotion recognition, achieving state-of-the-art accuracy with over 1.6$\times$, 5.6$\times$ and 5.8 $\times$ reductions in parameters, operations and latency, respectively, compared to existing ANN and SNN baselines. \item We develop TNAS-ER, the first NAS framework specifically designed for TTFS SNNs, which automatically discovers efficient and high-performing architectures and outperforms manually designed and randomly searched architectures. \item We introduce an ANN-assisted search strategy that leverages the mapping between TTFS SNNs and ReLU ANNs to effectively stabilize training and guide architecture optimization. \end{itemize}